skip to main content

 A hotspot is a wireless access point that lets you connect phones, tablets, computers, and other devices to the internet when you’re on the go.
 They’re built into most smartphones, but you can also get dedicated mobile hotspot devices that deliver faster speeds, connect more devices, and have a longer battery life than your phone.
 You can also find public Wi-Fi hotspots at many restaurants and public buildings.

-Hotspots can hit speeds anywhere from 1 Mbps to 1,000 Mbps.
+Hotspot devices can reach top speeds of 1,000 Mbps, but are often much slower.
 They usually come with limited data restrictions—unlimited data on a hotspot is very uncommon—so they’re not ideal for replacing your home internet.
 Still, some providers have generous service plans that let you get a lot out of a hotspot each month.

 Important hotspot terminology